chef/automate/components/docs-chef-io/content/automate/ha_aws_deployment_prerequisites.md

 ### Storage Space for Bastion

 -   Operating System Root Volume (`/`) must be at least 40GB.
-Temporary space (`/var/tmp`) must be at least 5GB.
+Temporary space (`/var/tmp`) must be at least 10GB.
--   Separate Hab volume should be provisioned and mounted at `/hab` with at least 100GB free space.
+-   Separate Hab volume should be provisioned and mounted at `/hab` with at least 200GB space.

 ### SSH User